greenfork/kisa/KEYBINDINGS_DESIGN.md

   which has its own keybindings and the next key press (or all next keys pressed until exited if we "enable" it, not just "activate") is interpreted according to the mini-mode keymap.
+* Argument:
-* Number modifier - pressing numbers creates a numeric argument which will be passed to the next command if that command accepts such an argument.
+  * Pressing numbers creates a numeric argument which will be passed to the next command if that command accepts such an argument.
+  * Several other options are for considerations: letter argument for manipulation with registers, boolean "universal" argument for slight modifications of the original command.
 * Prompt - pressing the key expects further input, longer than 1 character.
   Example can be searching or entering a command.